The Links Belmont Durham, DH1 2UWTel: 0191 386 4285

-If a GP has requested you to make an appointment to have a 24 hour blood pressure monitor fitted, this will usually be fitted and removed by Hazel, one of the receptionists.
-Hazel has been trained to fit and remove, however she will not be able to answer any clinical questions regarding your health or results.
+If a GP has requested you to make an appointment to have a 24 hour blood pressure monitor fitted, this will usually be fitted and removed by one of the receptionists who have been trained to fit and remove, however they will not be able to answer any clinical questions regarding your health or results.

 We have a number of services that are attached to the Centre - these include: